joseriveraphd/cyclistic_r_tableau/README.md

 Notice that Streeter Dr & Grand Ave dominates in total number of rides for casual riders.
 This station is near tourist sites like Navy Pier.
 Similarly, Michigan Ave and Millenium Park are popular tourist attractions.
-These fall under Cluster 1 for casual riders.
+These fall under Group 1 for casual riders.

 In the following geospatial graph of the top stations (in number of rides), each circle represents a station.
 The size of circles represents the amount of outgoing rides for a given station.

-Cluster 1, stations near the shore, are much more popular with casual riders
+Group 1, stations near the shore, are much more popular with casual riders

 <p align="center">